Skooma-Breath/Random-tes3mp-scripts-for-.8.1/Furniture Scripts/readme.md

 **old commands that still work in case you need to add something that you can't select by activating or hitting. using `/fsm` is much easier**

-`/ac category` to create a new category
+to create a new category
+`/ac category`

-`/af category category`
+to select an existing category and add a piece of furniture `/af category category`

 `/af name name`